djacidfx/open-source-android-apps/categories/productivity.md

 ## Productivity
+### Other

+- [KDE Connect](https://community.kde.org/KDEConnect) - A project that enables all your devices to communicate with each other.
+- [RTranslator](https://github.com/niedev/RTranslator) - Universal translator based on Google's APIs and Bluetooth LE.

 ### \#
 App Name                   | Describe                  | Major Language             | Download
 :------------------------: | :------------------------ | :------------------------: | :------------------------: